asn42/website/content/activités/conférences/introduction_cryptographie/index.en.md

 +++
-title = "La cryptographie, car « on a rien à cacher »" description = "Conférence d'introduction à la cryptographie avec l'" date = 2018-06-06
+title = "Cryptography, because \"we have nothing to hide\"" description = "Introductory talk to cryptography, with" date = 2018-06-06
 [extra]
 place = "Heart of Code (42)"